rossaddison/yii2-house2house/README.md

 **Working with passwords:** All login passwords must contain an uppercase, lowercase, and one digit mix.
 **Cryptography:** Yii2 is using an advanced cypher.
 **Views security:** Cross site request forgery (CSRF) built into frontend/config/main.php

+**I appreciate the security features that Yii2 offers but how do I ensure that only users that I have signed up can access the site?**
+The sjaakp/pluto login can be set to 'fence mode' in frontend/config/main.php.
+You will be able to install this facility in a subfolder.

 **Installation Steps for Files:**
 1. Clone or unzip the folders into your web directory making sure that your composer.json and empty vendor folder are on the same level.